English

 Variable Minimum Grade Average

-A minimum grade average in required courses is needed for entry, and this minimum changes each year depending on available spaces and the number of applicants.
-The following courses must be completed:
+A minimum grade is needed for entry, and this minimum may change depending on

 For students who have completed 4.0 to 8.5 credits: